DICE-UNC/jargon/README.md

 #### irods + mysql and latin1 charset issues #227

-Added test case for MySQL testing
+Added test case for MySQL testing.
+This appears to be resolved by setting UTF8 in MySql as well as in the odbc.ini on iRODS.
+Will retain test.

+#### Parallel file transfer does not work #228

+Added test case.